-Clifroy Ltd (trading as Clifton Hill/North Fitzroy Community Bank[®] Branch) is one of over 300 locally-owned Community Bank[®] companies operated as franchises of the Bendigo and Adelaide Bank Group.
+Clifroy Ltd (trading as Clifton Hill/North Fitzroy Community Bank[®] Branch) is one of over 330 locally-owned Community Bank[®] businesses operated as franchises of the Bendigo & Adelaide Bank Group.
 The Community Bank[®] model delivers market-competitive personal and business banking services supported by outstanding customer service.

-Uniquely, the profits retained by the locally-owned franchisee company are returned in the form of sponsorships to local community organisations (community partners).
-Since 2006, the company has provided almost \$900,000 to support and strengthen some 160 community organisations including schools, sports clubs, and a wide range of community support organisations.
+Uniquely, the profits retained by the locally-owned franchisee company are returned in the form of sponsorships and grants to local community organisations (community partners).
+Since 2006, the company has provided over \$1.5 million to support and strengthen some 180 community organisations including schools, sports clubs, and a wide range of community support organisations.

-The company is approaching the end of its second 5-year franchise term, and will exercise it's option for a further 5-year term in February 2016.
-It has the option to extend the agreement for an additional 5-year terms until February 2026.
+In February 2016, Clifroy renewed its franchise agreement with the bank for the second time.
+The current 5-year term expires in February 2021, however the company holds options to extend for a further two 5-year terms after that date.
 The branch premises are leased on parallel terms to the franchise agreement providing security of tenure for the business.

-As a franchisee all aspects of banking products, systems, and services are under the control of Bendigo and Adelaide Bank Limited, which provides a regularly updated product marketing information for display in the branch.
+As a franchisee all aspects of banking products, systems, and services are under the control of Bendigo and Adelaide Bank Limited, which provides regularly updated product marketing information for display in the branch.
 The branch staff comprise full and part-time staff employed by Clifroy as well as two staff seconded from Bendigo and Adelaide Bank Limited.
 Clifroy is responsible for all staff salaries and on-costs, however employment conditions, payroll system, training and uniform requirements, and performance management processes are specified and substantially carried out by Bendigo and Adelaide Bank Limited on Clifroy's behalf.

 The Board comprises volunteers with a broad range of skills who work closely with the Branch Manager and staff to provide governance for the company on behalf of its shareholders; act as promoters and advocates for the business amongst their personal networks; and manage the processes for the distribution of profits to community partners.
 The charts following the Branch Manager's Report provide a summary of the company's performance since the branch opened in February 2006.